 Reported results show that in Test 1, proposed STMVP being integrated in the VTM3.0 provides 0.1% of BD-rate gain in luma on average for RA against the VTM3.0 anchor.
 No changes in encoder/decoder run time against the VTM3.0 is reported.

-In the Test 2, STMVP design being integrated with complexity reduction methods of M0126 and M0127 provide 0.07% of BD-rate gain in luma on average for RA against the VTM3.0 anchor.
+For LDB coding configuration, a modified STMVP design is proposed, for which penalty of 0.02% LDB is reported.
+Average gain of 0.11% of BD-rate is reported for video conferencing sequences of ClassE.In the Test 2, STMVP design being integrated with complexity reduction methods of M0126 and M0127 provide 0.07% of BD-rate gain in luma on average for RA against the VTM3.0 anchor.
 Reported decoding run time is reduced to 96% comparing to the VTM3.0 anchor.

+Provided complexity analysis indicates that compare to the Anchor, Test2 design reduces number of potential candidates by 2 and reduces number of arithmetic operations (adds/shifts) for MV derivation by 8.
+No changes to the merge list size, additional pruning stage is introduced.

+It is proposed to study in CE the STMVP in combination with complexity reduction methods.

 Introduction